Traditional Disease-Modifying Anti-Rheumatic Drugs (DMARDs)

 Sulfasalazine – Sulfasalazine is made up of 2 components that work together to treat RA.

 Leflunomide – Leflunomide works by reducing the production of immune system cells.
-It is considered a second choice to methotrexate and is generally as effective.
 Some research shows it may improve quality of life more than methotrexate.

 Hydroxychloroquine – Hydroxychloroquine was first used as a malaria drug.
 It helps treat RA by regulating the immune system response.
 Hydroxychloroquine has been shown to reduce RA symptoms, including pain, swelling, and tenderness.
 It has low side effects but may cause stomach or intestinal problems.

 Azathioprine – Azathioprine works by preventing immune cells from growing and promotes cell death.
 Studies show it may not be as effective as other DMARDs.
 It may cause stomach or intestinal problems.
-It is not used as frequently as the other traditional DMARDs.
+It is not used as frequently as the other traditional DMARDs and it is no longer mentioned in current guidelines.

 Possible side effects